shakes76/PatternAnalysis-2024/recognition/VQ-VAES4749128/README.md

 ``` python train.py -mode vq_vae ```
 To run predict:
 ``` python predict.py ```
-The argumments can be customised, otherwise the default will be used when running in terminal.
+The arguments can be customised, otherwise the default will be used when running in terminal.

 # VqVae Training